Thai court dismisses activist's suit against Israeli spyware producer over lack of evidence

 BANGKOK — (AP) — A Thai court on Thursday threw out a lawsuit brought by a pro-democracy activist which alleged spyware produced by an Israeli tech firm had been used to hack his phone.

-The Civil Court in Bangkok said Jatupat Boonpattararaksa had failed to show sufficient proof that his phone was infected with Pegasus spyware produced by NSO Group Technologies.
+The Civil Court in Bangkok said Jatupat Boonpattararaksa had failed to provide sufficient proof that his phone was infected with Pegasus spyware produced by NSO Group Technologies.

 Other activists alleged that Thai government agencies were behind the use of Pegasus, but officials have not commented directly on it.
 When pressed by the opposition in Parliament in 2022, the government acknowledged that state agencies had used Pegasus for activities related to "security or narcotics."